The Notebook: Plot

-Noah writes a letter to Allie every day for a year but Allie's mother hides them.
-When all of Noah's 365 letters go unanswered, Noah stops writing and decides to move on.
-He enlists with Fin to fight in World War II, Battle of the Bulge where Fin loses his life in battle.
-Allie volunteers as a nurse in a hospital for wounded soldiers where she meets Captain Lon Hammond Jr., a young lawyer who comes from old Southern money.
-After a few years, the two become engaged, much to the delight of Allie's parents.
+Noah writes Allie every day for a year, but Allie's mother intercepts the letters.
+With no responses from her, Noah believes Allie no longer wants to be with him and stops sending letters.
+When World War II erupts, Noah and Fin enlist and fight in the Battle of the Bulge, where Fin is killed.
+Meanwhile, Allie nurses wounded soldiers in a hospital and ends up meeting Captain Lon Hammond Jr., a young lawyer who comes from old Southern money.
+Allie and Lon fall in love and become engaged, to Allie's parents' delight.